3N4N/blog/content/filmtalk/2020-04-04-in-praise-of-horror.md

 This movie explores the idea of always being scared of more abuse because of past abuse in a clever way.
-In the movie the abuser actually does come back to hurt her, which won't happen in real life (hopefully), or at least, won't happen the way it did in the movie.
+In the movie the abuser actually does come back to hurt her, which won't happen in real life, or at least, won't happen the way it did in the movie.
 But it provides a picture to understand the harrowing experience the victims of abuse go through.
 That is good horror.

 ### The Haunting of Hill House (Mike Flanagan TV series)

-This story actually blew my mind away.
-It showed me how you can play with familiar story elements in totally unfamiliar ways to create utter and absolute horror.
+This story blew me away.
+It showed me how you can play with familiar story elements in totally unfamiliar ways to create absolute terror.
 It's a masterclass.
-The ending was a little soppy for my taste.
-But it was sweet too, which is unusual in horror stories.
-So, that was not a bad idea.
-Anyway, this is not a review of the TV series.
-Let's get back to the horror elements.
+The ending was a little soppy for my taste, but it was sweet too, which is unusual in horror stories.
+So that was not a bad idea.

 A family lives in a haunted house in order to renovate it before selling it.
-But the mother develops a terrible case of being overly protective of her children and decides to take radical steps to ensure their absolute safety.
+But the mother develops a terrible case of being overly protective of her children and decides to take radical steps to ensure their safety.

-The narration progresses along two different timelines at the same time.
+The narration progresses along two different timelines.
 One shows what happened at the haunted house.
 The other shows what happened after their stay at the haunted house: the aftereffects and consequences.

 The children, now all grown up, have problems revolving around their experience at the Hill House.
-Their relationship with the father has deteriorated because he has not told the children what actually happened at the Hill House on the night of haunting, and they think their father left their mother to die in a deserted place, alone and helpless.
+Their relationship with the father has deteriorated because he has not told the children what actually happened at the house on the night of haunting, and they think their father left their mother to die in a deserted place, alone and helpless.
 The viewers get to know the real story as the kids get to know them.

 The series explores what effects disbelief and distrust can have in a family.
-It shows the members of a family uniting to resolve all their conflict together, helping each other.
-What it definitely was not is a cheap haunted house story.
+It shows the members of a family uniting to resolve their conflict together, helping each other.
+What it definitely is not is a cheap haunted house story.

 ## Outlining vs Discovery Writing